-The editors of Chemical Processing meet with members of the editorial board six times a year to discuss best practices, key trends, developments and successful applications.
+The editors of Chemical Processing meet with members of the editorial board four times a year to discuss best practices, key trends, developments and successful applications.
 This year alone we've published many articles based on the board's recommendations including:

 - Key Steps Spur More-Effective Root Cause Analyses